-Federal grants are funded by the U.S. Department of Education.
-To apply for Federal grants, students must submit a Free Application for Student Financial Aid (FAFSA) every year.
-Federal grants are need based; not all students who file a FAFSA will be eligible for this aid type.
-See the Federal grants page for more information on the following Federal grants:
+Federal Grants are funded by the U.S. Department of Education.
+To apply and be considered for these Grants, students must submit a Free Application for Student Financial Aid (FAFSA) every year.
+These Grants are need based; meaning, not all students who file a FAFSA will be eligible for this type of aid.
+Please click on link provided down below to receive more information regarding these awards:

 - Federal Pell Grant

 - Supplemental Education Opportunity Grant (SEOG)